 What is Identity Management?

 Identity management (sometimes known as identity and access management) helps corporations manage and control user access to different systems on a network.
-This enterprise tool defines and manages the roles, authorisations, and privileges of an individual relating to their use of business resources.
+This enterprise tool defines and manages the roles, authorizations, and privileges of an individual relating to their use of business resources.

 Based on user rights and restrictions, identity management grants or denies access to particular enterprise assets.
-Users are assigned one unique digital identity that provides universal access to authorised systems and applications.
+Users are assigned one unique digital identity that provides universal access to authorized systems and applications.
 IT administrators can monitor online activities using digital IDs to verify conformance to corporate policies and regulatory compliance.

 Identity Management: Part of an Overall Information Security Strategy